13 ways students can save money on food

 Try shopping in the fresh produce section, rather than the frozen food section.
 Produce is much cheaper than prepared convenience foods and not to mention, much healthier!
 Yes, some products will take more effort to prepare, but there are also fruits and vegetables that are perfect for eating raw.

 5. Shop clearance

-Bright neon stickers are usually the markers for reduced meats, produce, breads and many other grocery items.
-These products are not expired (usually), but are close to expiration.
+Bright neon stickers are usually the markers for reduced meats, produce, bread, and many other grocery items.
+These products are not expired (usually) but are close to expiration.
 If you’re grocery shopping in the morning for a meal that night, produce that is perfectly ripe will work great for your meal.

 While shopping the clearance rack, it’s important to keep a keen eye to help you avoid picking up foods that are a bit too close to expiration.

 Consider buying more wholesale, value, and family pack products.
 If you’re a student living alone it can be very tricky because you might end up with way too much food, so be sure to check expiry dates and try to work out whether you can conquer a wholesale sized product in time.